• 0711036000

 About KenGen

-Kenya Electricity Generating Company PLC - KenGen is the leading electricity generation company in the Eastern Africa region with an installed generation capacity market share of more than 60%.
+Kenya Electricity Generating Company PLC - KenGen is the leading electricity generation company in the Eastern Africa region, with an installed generation capacity market share of more than 60%.
 The company’s primary business is to provide safe, reliable, and competitively priced electric energy for the country in an environmentally friendly and sustainable manner while creating value for its stakeholders.

-Today, KenGen PLC has an installed generation capacity of 1,904MW, of which over 86% is drawn from green sources namely: Hydro (826MW), Geothermal (799MW), Wind (25.5MW).
+Today, KenGen PLC has an installed generation capacity of 1,785MW, of which over 93% is drawn from green sources, namely Hydro (826MW), Geothermal (754MW), and Wind (25.5MW).
 The balance is from Thermal.

-This email address is being protected from spambots.
+For media queries, please contact: Frank D. Ochieng, Tel: 0721747890 Email: This email address is being protected from spambots.
 You need JavaScript enabled to view it. or This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 ftNews Highlights